How to keep a dust free workshop clean?

 As we all know, dust-free workshops have very high requirements for the environment, but it is still difficult to ensure that there are no impurities in the dust-free workshops, so we should do our best to clean the workshops, so we should learn to reasonably control pollution sources.
 What should we do specifically?

-Dust free workshop, also known as clean workshop, clean room and dust-free workshop, refers to a specially designed room that eliminates pollutants such as particles, harmful air and bacteria in the air within a certain space range, and controls indoor temperature, cleanliness, indoor pressure, air flow velocity and distribution, noise, vibration, lighting and static electricity within a certain demand range.
+Dust free workshop, also known as clean workshop, clean room, refers to a specially designed room that eliminates pollutants such as particles, harmful air and bacteria in the air within a certain space range, and controls indoor temperature, cleanliness, indoor pressure, air flow velocity and distribution, noise, vibration, lighting and static electricity within a certain demand range.
 That is to say, no matter how the external air conditions change, the interior can maintain the performance characteristics of cleanliness, temperature, humidity and pressure originally set.

 Here are the cleaning requirements and precautions for the dust-free workshop:

 (1) wipe the columns and support columns under the raised floor once every three months;

 (2) Use 90% deionized water and 10% isopropanol to prepare cleaning agent;